 Moving toward diversity

-Chambers said that when the board draws new boundaries, it should be thoughtful about making sure that diversity is represented across the elementary schools.
+Chambers said when the board draws new boundaries, it should be thoughtful about making sure that diversity is represented across the elementary schools.

 “It’s not just an East Lansing issue, it’s a national issue around elementary schools tending to be more segregated racially,” Chambers said.
 “East Lansing is a diverse community and that’s something that a lot of us value.
 If we’re not thoughtful, we could also have an opportunity to reinforce and increase residential segregation, and I would hate for that to happen.”